Training structure

 Faculty of Science

-Knowledge of the main polymer families used in the biomedical field.
+Knowledge of the major families of polymers used in the biomedical field.

-1) Specificity of polymers for biomedical applications and the main polymer families used
+1) Specificity of polymers for biomedical applications and major families of polymers used

 2) Description of application families

-3) Discussion of the concept of synthesis and the relationship between structure/properties and specifications
+3) Discussion on the concept of synthesis and the relationship between structure, properties, and specifications

 Heterocyclic chemistry